fazpass/seamless-documentation/README.md

   "meta":"encrypted"
 }
 ```
 You need to decrypt the meta using your private key.
-You can get the private key in [here](https://fazpass.com).
+You can get the private key [here](https://fazpass.com).

-### 4. Decrypt Meta
+### Decrypt Meta
 For decrypting the meta, you can use this library
 | No | Stack Technology | Link 		|
 | -- | --	 			| --	 	|